 1. Start from an early age.
 Young puppies learn quickly.

 It is important to learn how to clean your dog’s teeth from the moment you bring him home.
 This is essential for puppies so that they will accept teeth cleaning as adults.
 Cleaning your dog’s teeth is similar to cutting their nails.

 You must start from an early age in gradual steps.
-Remember, you need to make the process positive for the puppy from the beginning or your puppy will develop an aversion to having you handle his mouth.
+Remember, you need to from the beginning or your puppy will develop an aversion to having you handle his mouth.